The Only Show in Town

 “Our sense of reality is human only.
 Human reality is based upon our own interpretation of an underlying, physical reality that exists independently of us; our abstractions are naïve, deceptive, or wrong.
 To appreciate the state of things as they are, the human condition must be abandoned, if only temporarily.”

-I was looking for a perspective that wasn’t bound to the human experience.
+I was looking for a perspective outside the human experience.

-The letter posed good questions, but there was no way to answer them.
+The letter posed good questions with no way to answer them.
 Every problem it identified became years of work.
-Many of the concepts which eventually resulted in Natural Reality were seeded here, but much of it was wrong.
+Much of it was wrong.

-One month later, I tried again with a more colorful approach.
+One month later, I tried again with crayons.

 Out Come the Crayons

 Blue for Physical Fabric.
 Red for Human Reality.
-The visual distinction appeared months before the framework had proper names for these domains.
+The visual distinction appeared months before these domains had names.

 The paper opened: